Do Panic Attacks Really Come Out of the Blue?

 So does this mean that panic disorder is purely and entirely a brain disease?
 Is its classification as an anxiety disorder incorrect?
 Does it have nothing to do with chronic stressors?

-In my opinion, the answer to all three of these questions is a resounding "no." People who are prone to the disorder do indeed seem to have to have a problem with the internal regulation of their flight or flight mechanism, to be sure, but environmental factors do, in my clinical experience, determine whether such a person has an occasional attack or has a lot of them.
+In my opinion, the answer to all three of these questions is a resounding "no." People who are prone to the disorder do indeed seem to have a problem with the internal regulation of their flight or flight mechanism, to be sure, but environmental factors do, in my clinical experience, determine whether such a person has an occasional attack or has a lot of them.

 The idea that, because panic attacks are not necessarily preceded by a specific environmental event, then therefore there are no specific triggers is a remnant of an old, nonsensical cognitive-behavior therapy theoretical chestnut.
 In animals, fear reactions are in fact usually immediately preceded by an environmental trigger.
 But people do not function on the same level as rats in cages.